Nolan Arenado Player Props: Cardinals vs. Guardians

-On Friday, Nolan Arenado (.568 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+On Saturday, Nolan Arenado (on the back of going 0-for-3 with an RBI) and the St. Louis Cardinals play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Reds.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Guardians.

 Nolan Arenado Game Info & Props vs. the Guardians